Resources

 A Closing Reflection

-As you move through this month, consider these questions
+As you move through this month, consider these questions.

-• Where has financial disorder been disrupting my peace?
+Where has financial pressure disrupted my peace?

 BLACK DIAMOND CONSULTATIONS